Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 ### VPC Flow Logs

-* Capture information about IP traffic going into your interfaces:
+* Capture information about the IP traffic flowing in or out of network interfaces in a VPC:
   * VPC Flow Logs
   * Subnet Flow Logs
   * Elastic Network Interface Flow Logs